 Marielle Macias Aunave, Senior Lecturer of French, will be teaching an immersive summer study abroad course in the Vercors region of Southern France this summer.
 The Vercors is a range of mountains and plateaus between the Drôme and Isère river valleys in the Rhône Alpes region of France; during World War II, the French Resistance used these mountains as a natural geographic fort: une forteresse naturelle de la Résistance.
 Watch a video of Professor Macias Aunave discussing the history of the region and the upcoming course.

-In November, the Pennsylvania State University Press will be publishing Professor of French Gretchen van Slyke’s translation of George Sand’s La Petite Fadette.
+Last fall, the Pennsylvania State University Press published Professor of French Gretchen van Slyke’s translation of George Sand’s La Petite Fadette.
 Written by one of the most famous women writers of the nineteenth century, this novel is a rustic tale about twin brothers who fall in a love with a witch, a reflexion on the 1848 Revolution, and a mediation on feminism and socialism.
 In October Gretchen van Slyke was commissioned by two contemporary playwrights in Paris, Monique Nevers and Delphine Barret, to translate into English their play about George Sand and her daughter Solange.
 This play is scheduled to open at the Théâtre de Montparnasse in January 2019, and the French authors are eager to propose their play to English and American theaters.

 In October, Lecturer of Spanish Maria Woolson invited environmental scholar, writer, literary critic, and Professor Emeritus of Middlebury College John Elder to visit her Honors College class and give a public talk at the Chapel entitled "'Stay together,/learn the flowers,/go light': Reflections on Community and Sustainability."
 Click here to view the recorded talk.